-5.7.1 Single Bearing Alternator Transport Lock
+5.7.1 One Bearing Alternator Transport Lock

-Single bearing alternators may be supplied with a factory-fitted transport locking bar that is fastened to the drive end of the alternator.
-The drive end transportation locking bar provides protection from vibration and movement to the alternator bearings, during transportation.
+One bearing alternators may be supplied with a factory-fitted transport locking bar that is fastened to the drive end of the alternator.
+The drive end transportation locking bar(s) provides protection from vibration and movement to the alternator bearings, during transportation.
+If a locking bar(s) is supplied:

-If supplied;

-- Drive end transportation locking bars should be fitted to the drive end of the alternator prior to the alternator being transported (whenever the alternator is not coupled to a prime-mover). - Drive end transportation locking bars must be removed prior to rotating, coupling the alternator. - Drive end transportation locking bars should be retained and should be re-fitted if the alternator is transported uncoupled from a prime mover. - Drive end transportation locking bars may need to be removed if the alternator is put in to storage if the locking plate prevents the alternator from being rotated for periodic maintenance.
+- Drive end transportation locking bars should be fitted to the drive end of the alternator before the alternator is transported (whenever the alternator is not coupled to a prime-mover). - Drive end transportation locking bar(s) must be removed before rotating or coupling the alternator. - Drive end transportation locking bar(s) should be retained and should be re-fitted if the alternator is uncoupled from a prime mover and transported. - Drive end transportation locking bar(s) may need to be removed if the alternator is put into storage if it prevents the alternator from being rotated for maintenance.